infinite-industries/infinite/api-server/README.md

 * While database models use snake for fields the API should generally use camel case.
 * Exceptions have been made for this where the data directly represents a database entity.
-  * This is not deal, we should not directly expose database model definitions via the api, but shortcuts have been take.
+  * This is not ideal, we should not directly expose database model definitions via the api, but shortcuts have been taken.
 * Endpoints should be as self descriptive as possible.
 You should be able to read the url and have a good idea what the endpoint does.
 * Endpoints that requires authentication should be grouped into .authenticated controllers to make them stand out, see